Black+Decker Powerseries+ 20V Review

 Trial 3 (if needed) | 70 % |

-For those who have relatively clean floors and patience, it might be possible to tolerate its bite-size abilities.
+For those with relatively clean floors and patience, it might be possible to tolerate its bite-size abilities.
 For hard floor challenges, this isn't a model we would recommend.

 Crevice

-The relatively low suction power and poor hard floor seal by the cleaner head struggled to lift sand from between the slats of our bamboo crevice test mat.
-It massively underperformed in this test, so for those who have tile floors with deep grout lines, we can't recommend this vac.
+The relatively low suction power and poor hard floor seal by the cleaner head struggled to lift sand between the slats of our bamboo crevice test mat.
+It massively underperformed in this test, so for those with deep grouted tile floors, we suggest you look for a stronger suction.

 Of course, for simple crevices, one workaround is to use the included crevice hand tool accessory to clean deeply in cracks.